alex/recipes/desserts/coffee-cake.rst

 #.
 Scrape the batter into the prepared pan, smooth the top.
 #.
 Sprink the reserved crumbs over the top.
 #.
 Bake the cake until golden brown, about 30 minutes.
 #.
-Cool to lookwarm on a wire rack.
+Cool to lukewarm on a wire rack.
 #.
 Cut into rectangles and serve warm.

 .. |1/2| unicode:: U+00BD